msurkhi-1106/chatbot-app/README.md

 ## Simplified Project Structure

+NEW TO A3:
+./documentation
+./src/agent
+./util

+Some files for A3 are not included for this list, as they're simply used by utilities such as TensorFlow or NLTK, or may be obsolete.

 . &nbsp;<br />
 ├── ...&nbsp;<br />
 ├── config &nbsp;<br />
 │ &nbsp; └── dataset.json &nbsp; -> Stores our dataset for NLP<br />
+├── documentation &nbsp;<br />
+│ &nbsp; ├── DFD's.pdf &nbsp; -> Stores the Data Flow Diagrams and descriptions of them. <br />
+│ &nbsp; └── Unit Test Descriptions.pdf &nbsp; -> Stores descriptions of the unit tests used.
 ├── Project Report.docx &nbsp; -> Our project report document<br />
 ├── src &nbsp;<br />
+│ &nbsp; ├── agent &nbsp;<br />
+│ &nbsp; │ &nbsp; ├── plugins &nbsp; <br />
+│ &nbsp; │ &nbsp; ├── tests &nbsp;<br />
+│ &nbsp; │ &nbsp; │ &nbsp; └── agent_test.py &nbsp; -> Unit tests as used by Pytest.
+│ &nbsp; │ &nbsp; └── agent.py &nbsp; -> The Python agent.
+Essentially used to read a query, manipulate it, and return the results.<br />
+│ &nbsp; │ &nbsp; └── chat.py &nbsp; -> The Python agent.
+Essentially used to read a query, manipulate it, and return the results.<br />
 │ &nbsp; ├── main &nbsp;<br />
 │ &nbsp; │ &nbsp; ├── nlp-service.ts &nbsp;&nbsp;&nbsp;&nbsp;<- &nbsp;Interfaces with Node NLP module and trains from dataset &nbsp;<br />
 │ &nbsp; │ &nbsp; ├── main.ts &nbsp;&nbsp;&nbsp;<- &nbsp;Electron entry point, also includes IPC module for communicating frontend<br />